Roger Payne

-Roger Searle Payne (born January 29, 1935) is an American biologist and environmentalist famous for the 1967 discovery (with Scott McVay) of whale song among humpback whales.
+Roger Searle Payne (January 29, 1935 – June 10, 2023) was an American biologist and environmentalist famous for his 1967 discovery (with Scott McVay) of whale song among humpback whales.
 Payne later became an important figure in the worldwide campaign to end commercial whaling.

-History
+Early life

+Payne was born on January 29, 1935, in Manhattan, New York City, to Elizabeth (née Searle) and Edward Benedict Payne.
+His mother was a music teacher and his father an electrical engineer.
+Payne graduated from Horace Mann School in 1952.
+He later received his BA degree at Harvard University and his Ph.D. at Cornell University.

+Career

-Payne was born in New York, New York, and received his BA degree at Harvard University and his Ph.D. at Cornell.
-He spent the early years of his career studying echolocation in bats (and how their food, moths, avoid them) and auditory localization in owls.
-Desiring to work with something more directly linked to conservation he later focused his research on whales where, together with researcher Scott McVay, in 1967 they discovered the complex sonic arrangements performed by the male humpback whales during the breeding season.
-These findings were published in the article Songs of humpback whales in 1971.
+Payne spent the early years of his career studying echolocation in bats (and how their food, moths, avoid them) and auditory localization in owls.
+Desiring to work with something more directly linked to conservation, he later focused his research on whales.
+He and fellow researcher Scott McVay in 1967 discovered the complex sonic arrangements performed by male humpback whales during the breeding season.
+The specific discovery was made during a research trip to Bermuda with a naval engineer who was documenting underwater sounds while listening for the sounds of Russian submarines.

-Payne describes the whale songs as "exuberant, uninterrupted rivers of sound" with long repeated "themes", each song lasting up to 30 minutes and sung by an entire group of male humpbacks at once.
+Payne described the whale songs as "exuberant, uninterrupted rivers of sound" with long, repeated "themes", each song lasting up to 30 minutes and sung by an entire group of male humpbacks at once.
 The songs would be varied slightly between each breeding season, with a few new phrases added on and a few others dropped.
-Payne has led many expeditions on the world's oceans studying whales, their migrations, cultures and vocalizations.

-Payne was also the first to suggest fin whales and blue whales can communicate with sound across whole oceans, a theory since confirmed.
+He identified these sounds as whales singing to one another.

-Some of Payne's recordings were released in 1970 as an LP called Songs of the Humpback Whale (still the best-selling nature sound record of all time) which helped to gain momentum for the Save the Whales movement seeking to end commercial whaling, which at the time was pushing many species dangerously close to extinction.
+Payne's recordings were released in 1970 as an LP called Songs of the Humpback Whale (still the best-selling nature sound record of all time) which helped to gain momentum for the Save the Whales movement seeking to end commercial whaling, which at the time was pushing many species dangerously close to extinction.
 Commercial whaling was finally banned by the International Whaling Commission in 1986.